Introduction to the proposed new Consumer Duty:

 As with most regulatory change initiatives, firms should start with a gap analysis of their current state environment against the rules.
 Understanding how a firm’s business model, and the activities they undertake, brings them into scope of certain requirements will present the first obstacle to overcome.
 Amongst other complexities, firms will need to consider the inclusion of ancillary activities in relation to a regulated product or service provided to a retail client and the concept that a customer should still be treated as a retail client for the purposes of consumer duty, even where the firm does not have a direct relationship with them.

 There are many overlaps between the Consumer Duty and existing obligations on relevant firms, which the FCA has highlighted in the rules.
-For example: firms subject to PROD rules will not be subject to Products and Services Outcome under the Consumer Duty; there’s significant consistency between the ‘Consumer Understanding’ outcome and existing Treating Customers Fairly (TCF) rules, and; the pricing and value requirements overlaps with the fair value rules in PROD 4 for non‑investment insurance, COLL 6.6, COLL 8.5 or COLL 15.7 for asset management, and PROD 7 for funeral plans.
+For example: firms subject to PROD rules will not be subject to Products and Services Outcome under the Consumer Duty; there’s significant consistency between the ‘Consumer Understanding’ outcome and existing Treating Customers Fairly (TCF) rules; and the pricing and value requirements overlaps with the fair value rules in PROD 4 for non‑investment insurance, COLL 6.6, COLL 8.5 or COLL 15.7 for asset management, and PROD 7 for funeral plans.

 What is the best approach to implementation?